 But before we get started it’s important to note how you can quickly check out the amount of storage you have taken up and how much you have left.
 To do this open the Settings app and tap “General” then tap “iPhone Storage”.
 On the iPhone Storage screen, you’ll see your used and available storage space, as well as being able to view a complete list of your apps whose content is taking up the most space.
 This list is ranked from the biggest space hogs at the top to the lowest space hogs at the bottom.
 Tap on any app in the list to see your options for freeing up space in it.

 Got it?
 Good.
-Now let’s move on to identifying the six biggest space hogs and how to fix them.
+Now let’s move on to identifying the seven biggest space hogs and how to fix them.

 1) Delete Useless Apps